ethereumjs/ethereumjs-monorepo/packages/devp2p/README.md

 #### First Connected

-Logging can be limited to the peer the first successful subprotocol (e.g. `ETH`) connection could be established:
+Logging can be limited to the peer with which the first successful subprotocol (e.g. `ETH`) connection could be established:

 ```shell
 DEBUG=ethjs,devp2p:FIRST_PEER -r tsx/register [YOUR_SCRIPT_TO_RUN.ts]